ruthstorm/polar-expedition-2008/README.md

 ## License

-This project is intended for educational and documentary purposes.
-All photographs remain the property of the original expedition team.
+Copyright (c) 2025 Ruth Storm

+**Note**: The photographs and expedition content are personal family archives.
+While the code is open source, please respect the personal nature of the imagery.

 ## Contact